Hear.com Review: Prices, Services, and Hearing Aid Models in 2024

 How does hear.com work?

-Hear.com assesses your hearing needs with an online questionnaire and an optional phone consultation, pairs you with a local or remote care provider, and chaperones the hearing care process until you are successfully fitted with hearing aids.
+hear.com assesses your hearing needs with an online questionnaire, and a hearing consultant will then call you from a local number to schedule a hearing aid trial.
+They will pair you with a local or remote care provider and chaperone the hearing care process until you are successfully fitted with hearing aids.
 Once fitted, you have 45 days to test your hearing aids and decide whether you want to keep them.

 If you’re not able to visit a hear.com partner clinic in your vicinity, you can opt for the company’s tele-audiology journey, which is discussed in detail below.